 You could be looking for a big jump in pay, but if you're switching for lifestyle reasons, you could also be preparing to take a drop in salary.
 Either way, if you have little experience in your chosen industry you might need to take a salary cut in the short term – even if you'll be better off in the long run.

-Household budgeting can help you manage initially, and our budget calculator will help you decide what salary you can afford to live on.
+Household budgeting can help you manage initially, and our retirement spending calculator will help you decide what salary you can afford to live on.